Fraud Blocker

 A: You need an attorney to help resolve property division in divorce if you want to ensure the process is completed correctly and accurately.
 Additionally, if you have an attorney representing you, you will be properly prepared to address any unexpected issues you encounter with the property division and will be able to respond to such problems with confidence.
 Your attorney can also streamline your financial disclosure process.

-The team at Quinn & Dworakowski, LLP, has extensive professional experience handling legal counsel in divorce, and we can provide the guidance you need when it comes to understanding property division in your own divorce.
+The team at Quinn & Dworakowski, LLP has extensive professional experience handling property division in California divorce.
+Founding partners Stephane Quinn and David Dworakowski are both Certified Family Law Specialists by the California Board of Legal Specialization, a designation held by fewer than 1% of California attorneys.
 It’s vital to have your questions answered as quickly as possible, so contact our team today if you have questions about California Family Code 2550 and schedule a consultation.

 "*" indicates required fields